acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 teaching: 20
 exercises: 20
 questions:
-- "How to run Hello World"
+- "How to compile and run Hello World"
 objectives:
 - "To be able to compile CUDA code"
-- "To run your code on a graphics node"
 keypoints:
 - "Use nvcc to compile"
 - "CUDA source files are suffixed .cu"